 I’ve talked a lot about solo female travel on this blog, even writing a beginners guide on the subject, but sometimes it’s overwhelming to actually pick a destination for that big (and awesome) trip.
 I’m indecisive myself so I know how tough creating an itinerary can be – especially if you have to do all the prep work alone.

 I’m here to help!
 Here are my twelve favorite destinations for solo female travel.
 Keep in mind I’m speaking from my own experiences, and I welcome you to share your favorite destinations in the comments.
 I’m always dreaming about new and exciting trips, and may take your advice in the future!

 1. Vienna, Austria

 There are so many reasons why I love Vienna.
 The museums, palaces, coffees and cakes, opera performances.
 The list goes on forever.
 Plus the Austrian capital is smack in the middle of Central Europe – which makes it a great base for taking day trips to places like Bratislava in Slovakia.
-Vienna’s tourism infrastructure and public transportation are both top notch in its quality, and if you’re an English speaker, you won’t have any issues finding your way around the city.
+Vienna’s tourism infrastructure and public transportation are both top notch in its quality.
+And if you’re an English speaker, you won’t have any issues finding your way around the city.

 Vienna has also been voted the World’s Most Livable City several times in a row, making it an ideal solo female travel destination.
 Austria’s capital is both wonderfully clean and safe.
 Speaking from personal experience, when I visited Vienna way back in 2015, I felt incredibly safe exploring all the tourist sites.
 I even felt at ease when a new friend (also female) and I returned to our hostel at four in the morning.
 No one caused us any problems!

 2. Reykjavik, Iceland

-Iceland is known as one of the safest countries in the world.
-If you’re fearful about solo travel, then Iceland and its capital city definitely need to come at the top of your travel bucket list.
+Iceland is well-known as one of the safest countries in the world.
+If you’re fearful about solo female travel, then Iceland and its capital city definitely need to come at the top of your travel bucket list.
 It’s a great place to “ease into” solo travel and build your personal confidence up to the sky.